qetdr/xAutoML-Project2/README.md

 - `tpot_approach.ipynb`: a notebook with the TPOT implementation as the automated ML approach

 ## How to Run
 Although the present projects includes relatively extensively computed soluations, it is also possible to run the models with self-defined (hyper-)parameters.
 For that, one needs to **first run the scripts in the `tpot_approach.ipynb` notebook** which **prepares the data and runs the TPOT framework**.
 Once the computations are done, the `.py` files for the best pipelines for datasets `X1` and `X2` are produced.
 Then, one needs to **continue with the `interpretability.ipynb` notebook** where the models are imported and **interactive interpretability** approach can be executed.
+We kept these approaches in separate notebooks for more clarity, as in both cases, running the scripts in notebooks can be time-consuming.

 ## Project Solution
 TBW